DataWookie/exegetic-new-site/content/training/git-getting-started.md

 topic: true
 subjects: ['Version Control']
 draft: false
----
+intro: |
   A Version Control system is a fundamental tool for developers, analysts and reseachers.
 It provides the following benefits:

     - a complete history of revisions (and the ability to revert to older versions);
     - backups; and
     - enables collaboration.

   Git is the most pervasive Version Control system today.
 It works well on all projects, from a few files and a single developer to thousands of files and hundreds of developers.
+duration: 1 day
+outcomes: |
   After this course you'll be familiar with how Git works and primed to start using it on your own projects.

-## Course Description
+---

 - Why Version Control?
 	- Version control systems